 The cyst develops when the mouth’s salivary glands become plugged with mucus.
 Most cysts are on the lower lip, but they can occur anywhere inside your mouth.
 They’re usually temporary and painless.
 However, cysts can become permanent if they’re not treated.

 Mucous cysts are most commonly caused by trauma to the oral cavity, such as:

 - lip biting (most common cause)

-- accidental rupture of salivary gland
+- accidental rupture of a salivary gland

 - adjacent teeth causing chronic damage